taddison/tjaddison.com/_posts/2017-10-21-Troubleshooting-an-SSRS-slowdown-portal-delays-PREEMPTIVE_OS_LOOKUPACCOUNTSID-and-bad-plans.md

 ## ReportServer database

-In this case the diagnosis was pretty fast.
+Once we dropped into SQL the diagnosis was pretty easy.

 ```sql
 exec sp_whoisactive @get_plans = 1;